Wild knots embedded in the Menger Sponge

 A topologically embedded $1$-sphere $K\subset\mathbb{S}^{3}$ is called a {\it topological knot} or {\it 1-knot}.
 Given two 1-knots $K$, $L:\mathbb{S}^1\rightarrow \mathbb{S}^3$, we say that $K$ is \emph{equivalent} to $L$ if there exists a homeomorphism $\varphi:\mathbb{S}^3\rightarrow\mathbb{S}^3$ such that $\varphi(K)=L$.
 A 1-knot is {\it tame} if it has a polygonal representative in its ambient isotopy class (see Figure \ref{T1}).\\

 \begin{definition} We say that a point $x\in K$ is {\it locally flat} or {\it locally tame} if there exist an open neighborhood $U$ of $x$ and a homeomorphism of pairs $(U,U\cap K)\sim (\Int(\mathbb{B}^{3}),\Int(\mathbb{B}^{1}))$, where $\mathbb{B}^{1}\subset\mathbb{R}^1$ is the unit closed $1$-ball (see Figure \ref{T2}).
-Otherwise, $x$ is said to be a {\it wild} point of $K$.
+Otherwise, $x$ is called a {\it wild} point of $K$.
 A knot $K$ is {\it locally flat} or {\it locally tame} if all of its points are locally flat.
 Otherwise, we say $K$ is a {\it wild knot}. \end{definition}

 \begin{rem} If the fundamental group $\pi_1(\mathbb{S}^3-K)$ is infinitely generated, then it can be shown that the knot $K:\mathbb{S}^1\to\mathbb{S}^3$ is wild. \end{rem}

 We can extend the above notion to any embedding (see \cite{rushing}).